Investing Fees could cost you your early retirement!

 Another place where you will have to pay investing fees is in your third pillar.
 And again, you want to minimize these fees.

-The first thing you want in a third pillar is to have it invested in stocks.
+The first thing you want in a third pillar is to invest it in stocks.
 Most people do not invest the money in their third pillar.
 But there are now several good third pillars with a large amount invested into stocks.

 To choose between these few good third pillar providers, you need to look at their fees.
 You will not find something as cheap as a Vanguard ETF.
-But you can now find third pillars with about 0.5% fee, which is reasonable compared to other alternatives.
+But you can now find third pillars with a 0.5% fee or less, which is reasonable compared to other alternatives.

 If you do not know where to start, read my article about the best third pillar in Switzerland.